dmuratov-als/shell-link-checker/README.md

 ## Version history
+#### v2.3.0
+- Added: if username and password were provided in the script 1, the script 2 tries to use them.
+- Changed: the timestamp, which is appended to the $file_broken_links filename, now includes hours and minutes.
+There is also a dialog to compress the file.
+- Changed: the curl output is set to verbose by default.
+- Fixed a bug where some URLs were skipped when checking for empty TITLE.
+- Fixed a bug where $file_wget_links_abs_refs was not reset.
+- Fixed a bug where a parameter substitution was applied to a missing $TMPDIR.
+- Fixed a bug where a non-root $folder was not created.
+- Fixed a bug where some shell configurations reported as "/bin/zsh" were not accepted as a valid prerequisite.
+- Some minor code changes.

 #### v2.2.0
 - The missing TITLE tag is reported.
 - The Wget --exclude-domains option is not to be used (more info: it produces the same "The domain was not accepted" log message as the --include-domains option does, which we can not differentiate, and the latter is more important for us.)